Sport Management Student Organizations

 “It was great to partner with the SU Sport Sales Club this Fall to provide their members hands-on sales presentation experience,” Kopitz said.
 “My goal was to share a bit about our sales process here with the Red Sox and give SU Sales Club members a taste of what premium season ticket sales are like, how we sell and market them at Fenway Park, and highlight the tactics we use to build value during a sales presentation.
 I hope each member was able to take away one or two things that they can use as they graduate and launch their careers in the sports industry.”

-Students usually pair with Syracuse University Athletics each Fall to help sell tickets for SU football, and men’s and women’s basketball games.
-Due to the COVID-19 pandemic, this was not able to happen in Fall 2020.
-The partnership will begin again in Fall 2021.
+The Club annually pairs with Syracuse University Athletics each Fall to help sell tickets for SU football, and men’s and women’s basketball games.

 Club officers for 2021-22 are President Jake Palczak, Executive Vice President Alex Guo, Vice President of Membership Landon Richardson, Vice President of Programming Charlie Burns and Vice President of Events Jared Aaronson.